Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

-\item There exists a positive definite and symmetric $d_\delta\times d_\delta$ matrix, $H$, such that $\partial_{\delta\delta} T_n(\delta_n)\rightarrow_p H$. \end{enumerate} \end{assumption} \textbf{Remarks:} \textbf{3.5.} Assumption 6 ensures the reduced-form objective function satisfies a quadratic expansion around $\delta_n$.
-In examples 2 and 3, assumption 6 is satisfied without remainder ($R_n(\delta)\equiv 0$) because $T_n(\delta)$ is quadratic in $\delta$.
-More generally, sufficient conditions for assumption 6 are that $T_n(\delta)$ is twice continuously differentiable almost surely and the second derivative is stochastically equicontinuous.\footnote{\cite{Andrews1994} uses stochastic equicontinuity for limit theory in strongly identified models and provides sufficient conditions.}
+\item There exists a positive definite and symmetric $d_\delta\times d_\delta$ matrix, $H$, such that $\partial_{\delta\delta} T_n(\delta(\theta_n))\rightarrow_p H$. \end{enumerate} \end{assumption} \textbf{Remarks:} \textbf{3.6.} Assumption \ref{AssumptionQE} ensures the reduced-form objective function satisfies a quadratic expansion around $\delta_n=\delta(\theta_n)$.
+It is a type of stochastic differentiability condition as found in, for example, \cite{PakesPollard1989} or Section 3.2.4 in \cite{VaartWellner1996}.
+In Examples 1 and 2, Assumption \ref{AssumptionQE} is satisfied without remainder because $T_n(\delta)$ is quadratic in $\delta$.
+Examples where $T_n(\delta)$ is not quadratic are also covered, such as the maximum likelihood estimator of a factor model.

-\textbf{3.6.} Assumption 7(a) can be verified by a central limit theorem, and assumption 7(b) can be verified by a law of large numbers.
-In examples 2 and 3, if $W$ denotes the probability limit of $\widehat W_n$, then assumption 7 is satisfied with $V=W \bar V W$ and $H=W$.
+\textbf{3.7.} Assumption \ref{AssumptionRFL}(a) can be verified by a central limit theorem, and Assumption \ref{AssumptionRFL}(b) can be verified by a law of large numbers.
+In Examples 1 and 2, if $W$ denotes the probability limit of $\widehat W_n$, then Assumption \ref{AssumptionRFL} is satisfied with $V=W \bar V W$ and $H=W$.
 When $W=\bar V\inv$, so the objective function is optimally weighted, $H=V=\bar V\inv$.

-\textbf{3.7.} These assumptions are reasonable for the reduced-form parameters because they are strongly identified.
+\textbf{3.8.} These assumptions are reasonable for the reduced-form parameters because they are strongly identified.
 Analogous conditions on the structural parameters would need to be modified to account for the weak identification.
-See assumption C1 in \cite{AndrewsCheng2012} for the type of quadratic expansion that would be needed on the structural parameters.
+See Assumption C1 in AC12 for the type of quadratic expansion that would be needed on the structural parameters.